How Can I Find My Blood Type?

 • EldonFoil

-You will find that taking the blood test is easy and you can be carry it out with little fuss.
+You will find that taking the blood test is easy and you can carry it out with little fuss.
 Just make a tiny hole in your finger with the lancet and let a small drop of blood fall onto an EldonStick.
 From the stick, transfer the blood to the four reagent circles on the test card.

 The blood type test is easy to use for everyone: You simply prick a tiny hole in your fingertip, let a large drop of blood fall onto an EldonStick and transfer your blood to the four reagent circles.
 Hold on for 40 seconds and the test card informs you as to what blood type you have.